psm14/libllama-rs/README.md

 ## Overview

-`libllama-rs` is intended to be a wrap `llama.cpp`'s C API and provide a slightly more idiomatic Rust interface to it.
+`libllama-rs` is a wrapper around `llama.cpp`'s C API that provides a slightly more idiomatic Rust interface to it.

 ## Basic Usage